 Not all TensorFlow operations are supported by XLA, so, in general, some parts of the TensorFlow will still have to be executed by TensorFlow. ↩

 Things are going to get a bit more complicated soon to support “lazy compilation” but this statement will still remain correct in essense. ↩

-We can translate a 3SAT problem into the question “Can node X and node Y be clustered together” where X has a predicate equivalent the 3SAT formula and Y has the trivial predicate “True”.
-Similarly, we can create a 3SAT asserting the equivalence of two predicates. ↩
+We can translate TAUTOLOGY into the question “Can node X and node Y be clustered together” where X has a predicate equivalent the boolean formula and Y has the trivial predicate “True”.
+Similarly we can create a TAUTOLOGY formula asserting the equivalence of two predicates. ↩